sc0v0ne/LearnAI/nlp/nlu_classification.md

 ### Teaching semantics to a machine: word embeddings

-Natural Language Understanding (NLU) is about machine learning, machine learning is about statistics, and statistics are about numbers.
+**Natural Language Understanding (NLU)** is responsible for mapping the input that is given in natural language to a beneficial representation.

 How can we transform if “apple” is more similar to an “orange” than "hamburger" into a comparison with numbers?